-Our Board has determined that our director nominees, Rachael A. Jarosh, John Koegel, Cherrie Nanninga, Craig Phillips, Veronique Gabai-Pinsky, Bruce G. Pollack, Michael J. Regan and Michael Schnabel are independent directors under the listing standards of The Nasdaq Stock Market LLC.
-Michael J. Jeary, who served as a member of our Board until his resignation from our Board on January 27, 2020, was also an independent director under the listing standards of The Nasdaq Stock Market LLC.
+Our Board has determined that our director nominees, Rachael A. Jarosh, John Koegel, Cherrie Nanninga, Craig Phillips, Veronique Gabai-Pinsky, Bruce G. Pollack, Michael J. Regan and Michael Schnabel are independent directors under the listing standards of The Nasdaq Stock Market LLC ("Nasdaq").
 Jeffrey Siegel and Robert B. Kay are our employees and are not considered to be independent directors.